Qovery/documentation/website/guides/tutorial/setting-up-cloudflare-and-custom-domain-on-qovery.md

   <img src="/img/cloudflare/3.png" alt="Cloudflare" />
 </p>

+Since your domain is behind a CDN (Cloudflare), you need to switch on the `Domain behind a CDN` toggle.
+This will automatically switch off the `Generate certificate` toggle because Qovery won't be able to manage it, as it will be handled by Cloudflare.

 ## Cloudflare Configuration

 ### CNAME

-To finish the configuration on Cloudfalre, open the DNS Settings:
+To finish the configuration on Cloudflare, open the DNS Settings:

 <p align="center">
   <img src="/img/cloudflare/4.png" alt="Cloudflare" />